dougy147/mcbash/README.md

 #### Change default parameters

 The config file (`mcbash.conf`) is created during the install process here : `$HOME/.mcbash/mcbash.conf`.
 Change some values according to your needs.

+### MACs are stored

+Did you close your terminal ?
+Don't worry, when a valid MAC is found, it is stored in `mcbash` directory : `$HOME/.mcbash`.

+### Go full command line 😎

+When executing `mcbash` with arguments (except for `-u` and `--range` alone), it will generally assume you know what you're doing, and won't ask questions.
+Else, it will prompt you for settings.
+Check below for options you can manually set.

+### Size sometimes matters

+For `00:1A:79:xx:xx:xx`-like MAC addresses (the most commonly used), there are $16^6$ possibilities (≈16.7million).
+Collision probability on sparsely populated servers is low by definition.
+So, there won't be too much matches on small ones!

+### "I hate the colors"

+- Solution 1 : join the colorblind gang.

+- Solution 2 : colors are set with `tput` (e.g. `tput setf 1`).
+Change its value from 0 to 7.
+If you know of a more universal/efficient way to color text, please contact me.

 ### Use examples